dapphub/ds-pause/readme.md

 **`freeze(uint256 timestamp) auth`**

 - Nothing can be scheduled, canceled or executed until `timestamp`.
-- Owners can still be added and removed.
-This is to allow graceful ownership migrations.
+- Owners cannot be added or removed while frozen.